What to do if…

 Important note

-This is general information, not professional engineering, legal, or emergency advice.
-If there is any immediate risk to life, treat it as an emergency.
+This is general information, not professional engineering, legal, emergency, financial, insurance, or safety advice.
+If there is any immediate risk to life or serious injury, treat it as an emergency and call 999.

 Additional Resources